Carbon Accounting

 Since the industrial revolution, human activities have accelerated the greenhouse effect by dramatically increasing the level of GHGs present in the atmosphere.
 Industrial processes have introduced novel, man-made GHGs, whilst activities such as combustion of fossil fuels and deforestation have increased the atmospheric abundance of naturally occurring greenhouse gases (e.g. CO2).
 This has caused an increase in global average temperatures (global warming), threatening significant long-term shifts in the earth’s climate (climate change).

 A company’s carbon footprint describes the total amount of greenhouse gasses it emits over a given period (typically measured over a year).
-Businesses generate greenhouse gas emissions (often simply referred to as carbon emissions due to the abundance of carbon relative to other GHGs) in 3 broad buckets:
+Businesses generate greenhouse gas emissions (often simply referred to as carbon emissions due to the abundance of carbon relative to other GHGs) either directly, as a result of their own operations, or indirectly, by supporting or contributing to emission-generating activity across their value chain.

 What is Carbon Accounting?